2025 St. James North by-election

-A by-election was held in the Barbadian constituency of St James North on 21 May 2025, following the resignation of incumbent Barbados Labour Party (BLP) Member of Parliament Edmund Hinkson, who had represented the constituency since the 2013 Barbadian general election.
+A by-election was held in the Barbadian constituency of Saint James North on 21 May 2025, following the resignation of incumbent Barbados Labour Party (BLP) Member of Parliament Edmund Hinkson, who had represented the constituency since the 2013 Barbadian general election.
 It was the first by-election held after Barbados became a republic.

 Background

 Member of Parliament Edmund Hinkson, who was the representative for constituency of St. James North in the House of Assembly of Barbados, resigned from the elected position on 25 April 2025 triggering a by-election.
 That same day Prime Minister Mia Mottley announced the date of the by-election and 26 April 2025 and President Sandra Mason issued a Writ for the election to take place.
-In accordance to section 47, subsection two of Constitution of Barbados, vacant seats in the lower house must have an by-election within 90 days.
+In accordance to section 47, subsection two of Constitution of Barbados, vacant seats in the lower house must have a by-election within 90 days.
 Nomination day was announced to be 6 May 2025 and election day 21 May 2025.